 The goal is to turn renters into buyers and to create more demand from the medium income segment of the market.

 10-Year Residency Visa for Investors and Specialists

 In 2019, the UAE government announced a 10-year residency visa for investors, as well as offering 100% foreign ownership of UAE-based companies.

 The 10-years residency visa is also valid for specialists like engineers, doctors, and top students.

 This may increase business activity and the demand for property in the coming years.

-Some of the main issues can be pointed to oversupply, a fading demand, and a stronger local currency (AED) making Dubai more expensive for investors mainly from India, Pakistan, and the UK.
+Some of the main issues can be pointed to oversupply, a fading demand, a weak economy, and a strong local currency (AED).
+This makes Dubai property more expensive for investors who come from India, Pakistan, and the UK, for example.